lubomir-m/Amazon-Kindle-Store/README.md

 ## Installation
 1. Clone or download this repository
-2. Configure the following environment variables related to the database that you would like to use:
+2. Configure the following environment variables related to the database that you would like to use and the exchange rate API key:

 ```properties
 # Database Properties